 So, how do you get this visibility with video?
 You need plays.

-In the webinar, Steve talks about the philosophy, mechanics and tools behind getting people to click play on your videos—as well as his T.U.N.E.D. strategy.
-This is not only applicable in your BombBomb videos, but also those on YouTube, Facebook, etc.
+In this webinar, Steve talks about the philosophy, mechanics and tools behind getting people to click play on your videos, as well as his T.U.N.E.D. strategy for better thumbnails and animated previews.
+These ideas are not only applicable in your BombBomb videos, but to your videos in YouTube, Facebook, LinkedIn, etc.

 Create a video worth playing